depsterr/asm-stdlib/documentation/string/asstrcmp/README.md

 ## purpose

-Compare strings null terminated strings by returning difference of the last comparison
+Compare null terminated strings by returning the difference of the last comparison

 ## asstrcmp syntax